wp-plugins/robo-gallery/readme.txt

 In gallery settings, when enabled custom hover settings you can customize style of the gallery image description text.
 In this settings you can change size of the text

+= How to add text before and after gallery? =

+In gallery settings you can find before/after text gallery field.
+This fields support HTML tags.

 = Do you have fade effect for the thumbnails hover? =

 Yes, gallery have fade hover effect

 = How to customize gallery hover effect shutter layout? =

 In gallery hover settings you can enable template where you can fully customize layout of the shutter content using HTML tags, text and images.
-In template we have implemented some build in tags which gonna help you to build in some gallery images elements into hover
+In template we have implemented some build in tags which going to help you to build in some gallery images elements into hover

 = How to change width of the gallery thumbnails border? =